GallowayLabMIT/protocols/docs/general/incubator_decon.rst

 .. time::
     Decontamination takes approximately **two days**, with about **30 minutes** of hands-on time.

-The `incubator manual </docs/_static/files/ode_training_files/vwr-basic-air-jacket-co2-incubator-manual.pdf>`_ is located in the drawer to the left of the sink in the main TC room.
+The `Hei Hei/Pua incubator manual </docs/_static/files/ode_training_files/vwr-basic-air-jacket-co2-incubator-manual.pdf>`_ is located in the drawer to the left of the sink in the main TC room.
 Refer to Chapter 9 (page 53) for detailed instructions.

 **Day 1**